Skip to Content

 If you can see the opening of the nest, spraying insecticide directly into the nest might yield positive results and you could end up killing the entire nest as well.

 However, it’s unlikely that you will be able to see the opening of the nest so easily.
-Therefore, you will have to do a bit of digging.
+You’ll likely have to do a bit of digging.

 Take a normal earth scraper and start poking around at the base of the tree.
 If you notice lots of ants oozing from one place, you have probably found the nest and you can now spray insecticide on it.

-Again, it’s important that you be as thorough as possible.
+Again, you must be as thorough as possible.
 Use a heavy-grade insecticide and spray it everywhere that you can.
 The ants are going to try and escape under the ground and around the edges, so you have to cover as much area as possible.

 3 – Baits